Joint Community Detection and Rotational Synchronization via Semidefinite Programming: Semidefinite relaxation

-As a result, \eqref{eq:SDP_equal} is a semidefinite program~(SDP) which can be efficiently solved by interior-point methods with polynomial complexity~\cite{vandenberghe1996semidefinite}.
-We remark that in the context of community detection, SDPs similar to \eqref{eq:SDP_equal} have been studied in~\cite{abbe2015exact, hajek2016achievinga} on SBM with two equal-sized clusters.
-In their problem, each $\bm{M}_{ij}$ is a scalar and a convex equality constraint $\sum_{i = 1}^n \bm{M}_{ij} = m$ can be imposed.
-In contrast, we use a convex inequality constraint on $\sum_{j = 1}^n \| \bm{M}_{ij} \|_\mathrm{F}$.
+Then the resulting semidefinite program~(SDP) can be solved with polynomial complexity~\cite{vandenberghe1996semidefinite}.
+We remark that in the context of SBM, SDPs similar to \eqref{eq:SDP_equal} have been studied in~\cite{abbe2015exact, hajek2016achievinga} on two equal-sized clusters, where $\bm{M}_{ij} \in \mathbb{R}$ is instead a scalar and a convex equality constraint $\sum_{i = 1}^n \bm{M}_{ij}\!=\!m$ is imposed.
+In contrast, we have to use the inequality for convexity.

 To characterize the performance of \eqref{eq:SDP_equal}, we identify the conditions on the model parameters $(p,q,n)$ such that \eqref{eq:SDP_equal} achieves exact recovery, i.e.,~$\bm{M}_{\text{SDP}} \!=\! \bm{M}^*$ as follows. \begin{theorem} Let $p = \alpha \log n/n$ and $q = \beta \log n/n$.
 For sufficiently large $n$, \eqref{eq:SDP_equal} achieves exact recovery with probability $1 - n^{-\Omega(1)}$ if